buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

         Return the status text of the step in the end.
         The default value is to set the text describing the execution of the last shell command.

+    ..py:method:: runShellSequence(commands):

+        :param commands: list of shell args

+        This method actually runs the shell sequence.
+        The default ``run`` method calls ``runShellSequence``, but subclasses can override ``run`` to perform other operations, if desired.

 .. bb:step:: Configure